Kartav33/Kartav33.github.io/Page1.md

 <!-- Content -->
 <h2 id="content">A brief about me</h2>
-<p>Hi!, I am Kartav Kesri, an incoming fourth year student at IISER Bhpal, India.
+<p>Hi!, I am Kartav Kesri, an incoming fourth year student at IISER Bhopal, India.
 I was born in the city of the three holy rivers, Allahabad (Now, Prayagraj), Uttar Pradesh.
 I lived here my entire life and completed my schooling, before moving out to Bhopal for further studies.
 Currently, I am living in the capital city of Karnataka, for my summer internship at Indian Institute of Astrophysics, Bengaluru, Koramangala. <b>Scroll down to know more about me!!</b></p>

 <h2 id="content">Education</h2>
 <div class="row">